CanAISolutions/canai-cursor-codex-v6.1.4/docs/canai-customer-experience-map-BIBLE-FINAL.md

 ## Codified Doctrine Reminder

-> “Inspiration isn’t just a moment — it’s an emotional contract.
+> "Inspiration isn't just a moment — it's an emotional contract.
 > A spark is a glimpse of possibility.
-If it resonates, we must protect it, learn from it, and elevate it into value.”
+If it resonates, we must protect it, learn from it, and elevate it into value."

 **This document — as saved now — is the foundational customer journey system of CanAI.
 Every future feature, output, lifecycle message, and monetization experiment must honor this architecture.